jean-pierreBoth/graphembed/resultats.md

 Computation times are those for **one embedding** with the same parameters as the validation and not the time for the validation iterations.

-All computations are done on a 8-core i7@2.3 Ghz laptop
+All computations are done on a 8-core i7@2.3 Ghz laptop.

 ## Hope embedding results